 When to Seek Advice?

-If you want to move a kitchen in a listed building you’re going to have to seek Listed Building Consent from your local planners, sometimes with the involvement of Historic England (it used to be English Heritage and we explore the difference between the two organisations in this earlier article.)
+If you’re looking at kitchen ideas for Grade 1 and 2 listed properties and are contemplating moving a kitchen in a listed building, you’re going to have to seek Listed Building Consent from your local planners.
+Sometimes this will also require the involvement of Historic England (it used to be English Heritage and we explore the difference between the two organisations in this earlier article.)
 This exercise will need an architect or heritage architect familiar with your local planners.
-However, it is well worth seeking advice from a specialist bespoke kitchen designer in parallel with these conversations to ensure the space being allocated by the architect is optimal, appropriate and will meet you and your family’s needs.
+However, it is worth also seeking advice from a specialist bespoke kitchen designer well-versed in moving kitchens in listed buildings to ensure the space being allocated by the architect is optimal, appropriate and will meet you and your family’s needs.
 Ideally this should happen well before the planning application is submitted.
-Not doing so could mean the proposed architecture limits how the kitchen is laid out, with subsequent planning applications needed for changes to improve the space.
+Not doing so could mean the proposed architecture limits how the kitchen ideas are laid out, with subsequent planning applications needed for changes to improve the space.

 What are the Issues of Moving a Kitchen in a Listed Building?